Who is Britain's snowboarding champion Mia Brookes?

 “Then I look at it and would I rather go to sleepovers or send it off big jumps?
 You can’t even compare it!
 This is my journey and wherever I snowboard is my home.”

-It’s easy to forget that this is Mia’s first season on the senior international circuit.
+It’s easy to forget that this is Mia is still in the early stages of her international career.

-While other athletes stay in nearby apartments, Mia still choose to stay in her trusty motorhome.
+While other athletes stay in nearby apartments, Mia still opts for her trusty motorhome.

-Her guitar is close by - as well as an electric blanket.
+Her guitar is always close by - as well as an electric blanket.

 “The Olympic rings are at the end of the tunnel,” she admits.
 “But I take it day-by-day and think about what I need to improve on next.